andresginera/compare-equal/docs/first_steps.rst

     >>> CompareMol(test_1,test_2)
     True

-You can use it also interactivily within the Interpreter of `PyChimera <https://pychimera.readthedocs.io/en/latest/>`_.
+You can use it also interactively within the Interpreter of `PyChimera <https://pychimera.readthedocs.io/en/latest/>`_.

 -----
 Tests
 -----

 This package, has also a subpackage ``tests`` with two tests to check if both functions run as intended.
 You can run both tests with Chimera in the command line:

 .. code-block:: console